canonical/ros_snapd/HOW_TO_USE_ROS2_SNAPD.md

 ### Stop the `ros2-nav2.slam` service from ROS 2

 Finally, we use the `ros2-snapd` to stop our SLAM.
-In pure snap CLI we would do: `sudo snap stop ros2-nav2.slam`.
+Using the snap CLI we would issue: `sudo snap stop ros2-nav2.slam`.
 With `ros2-snapd`, we can stop the service from a ROS service:

 ```